Middlebury-Data-Science/HW-0/README.md

 1. Give it an arbitrary title and select the HTML (not PDF) output format.
 1. A document `Untitled1` should pop-up.
 In that panel, click on the arrow next to the Knit PDF button and select Knit HTML.
 1. Give the file a name and save.
-1. Click Publish and say yes to any prompts to install packages.
+1. Click Publish on the top right of the resulting page and say yes to any prompts to install packages.
 2. Create an account on [Rpubs.com](http://rpubs.com/)
-3. Give your document a Title and a desired Slug (i.e. webpage address).
-Note this address.
+3. Give your document a Title and a desired Slug (i.e. webpage address)
+4. Save the URL for the page.